New Patient Information

 First Visit Tips

 The first visit to an OB/GYN (or a new OB/GYN) can be intimidating: the stress of finding the right group of providers, the need for specific services, or even not knowing what to expect.
 You can read online reviews and gather recommendations from various places, but you never really get a good picture until you actually visit the OB/GYN.
-At Drs.
-May-Grant Associates, we understand your hesitations and want to let you know that we will provide as much information through our electronic presence so that you can make an educated decision.
+At May-Grant Obstetrics and Gynecology, we understand your hesitations and want to let you know that we will provide as much information through our electronic presence so that you can make an educated decision.
 We want your experience to be exceptional.

 What to do before your visit: